 Start practicing saying “no” everyday.
 For example, if the borderline person asks, “Would you like another piece of pie?” simply say, “No, thank you.” and stick to it.

 Another challenge is facing your inner feelings of guilt.
 Remind yourself that saying no is about expressing your own desires and is something to be respected.
 It does not hurt anyone’s feelings, nor does it mean that you care less about them.

 #8.
 Start Asking For What You Want

-As a caretaker you may find it uncomfortable to ask others for the things you constantly give.
+As a caretaker, you may find it uncomfortable to ask others for the things you constantly give.

-You may believe that someone who cares about you should give these things without you having to ask.
+You may believe that someone who cares about you should give you these things without you having to ask.

 Remind yourself that people cannot read your mind and that asking for what you need doesn’t mean you’ll be imposing yourself.

 Start small.
-Make simple requests, such as asking your partner, for example, to bring you a glass of water when they go into the kitchen and then increase the importance of your requests.
+Make simple requests, such as asking your partner, for example, to bring you a glass of water when they go into the kitchen, and then increase the importance of your requests.